Will Incarnate Word cover the spread vs. Jacksonville State? Betting Trends, Record ATS

 Additional Incarnate Word Insights & Trends

-- The Cardinals' 70.8 points per game last year were only 0.5 more points than the 70.3 the Gamecocks gave up to opponents.
+- The Cardinals' 79.7 points per game are 16.0 more points than the 63.7 the Gamecocks give up to opponents.

-- Incarnate Word went 7-3 against the spread and 7-8 overall when it scored more than 70.3 points last season.
+- Incarnate Word is 2-2 against the spread and 3-2 overall when it scores more than 63.7 points.

 Bet on this or any college basketball matchup at BetMGM